Michelle Facos: Academic career

 After working as a paralegal, Facos continued her art historical studies at the New York University Institute of Fine Arts, where she studied under H.W.
 Janson, Robert Rosenblum, Gert Schiff and her advisor, Kirk Varnedoe.
 Her dissertation, inspired by the exhibition "Northern Light: Realism and Symbolism in Scandinavian Painting, 1880-1910" (The Brooklyn Museum, 1982–83), was the first doctoral dissertation on Swedish painting written by a North American; It was completed in 1989 and revised and published in 1998 as Nationalism and the Nordic Imagination: Swedish Art of the 1890s.
 In 1996, Dr. Facos was the only art historian and non-Scandinavian invited to join the research project Cultural Processes in Nordic Forest Communities, led by Ingar Kaldal of Trondheim University.
 She has lectured, taught, and written widely on the subject of Scandinavian art and culture, especially in Sweden.
 Her most recent books, Symbolist Art in Context and An Introduction to Nineteenth-Century Art, are read in classrooms around the globe.

 Since 2015, Facos also serves as the Academic Dean and Program Director of GGE Summer School, a pre-college summer enrichment program for international high school students in Greifswald, Germany.

 Business career

-Dr. Facos’s experience of living and working in Sweden ignited a passion for Scandinavian culture and nature, which expanded into an internet business, NordArtDesign (2006-2009), selling jewelry, apparel, and handicraft inspired and made by Sweden’s native Sami (Lapp) inhabitants.
+Facos's experience of living and working in Sweden ignited a passion for Scandinavian culture and nature, which expanded into an internet business, NordArtDesign (2006–2009), selling jewelry, apparel, and handicraft inspired and made by Sweden's native Sami (Lapp) inhabitants.
 In 2015, she co-founded MooseBooties, LLC, a company manufacturing and selling luxury infant footwear from Scandinavian moose leather.